How To Bake A Bone-Building Brownie (Yes, You Read This Right!)

 - For the frosting: In a small bowl mix all ingredients and spread on top of cooled brownies.

-If you’re searching for delicious and easy-to-prepare bone-healthy dishes, you’ll love Bone Appétit, the companion cookbook to the Save Our Bones Program.
+If you’re searching for delicious and easy-to-prepare bone-healthy dishes, you’ll love Bone Appétit, the companion cookbook to the Osteoporosis Reversal Program.
 In addition to hundreds of recipes that build and nourish your bones, it contains lots of luscious bone-healthy desserts, some of which are chocolate-based.

 Heavenly Chocolate Cake, Nutty Brownie Cake, and Non-Dairy Chocolate Delish are just a few examples of the decadent desserts you’ll find in Bone Appétit.
 And the best part is, you can enjoy these and other flavorful dishes even more knowing that you’re not “cheating” – you’re actually building up your bones.